Skip to main content

 Why Would You Need to Be Psychiatrically Evaluated?

 Mental health issues can arise in anyone due to multiple reasons, including substance abuse or traumatic events.
 These types of illnesses can significantly impair thinking abilities and self-control.
-To diagnose and treat these mental health disorders, the first step is to undergo an initial psychiatric assessment.
+To diagnose and treat these mental health disorders, the first step is to undergo an initial psychiatric evaluation.

 Psychiatric assessments can be undertaken as either inpatient or outpatient evaluations.[2]
 Inpatient assessments are typically for individuals suffering from an acute mental illness, such as schizophrenia, requiring hospitalization.
 However, outpatient evaluations are the norm, allowing patients to schedule appointments with their psychiatrist at their convenience.